A. JAMES CLARK SCHOOL OF ENGINEERING (ENGR)3110 Jeong H. Kim Engineering Building, 301-405-8335

 Dean: Darryll Pines

 Associate Dean(s): William Fourney, Peter Kofinas, Alison Flatau

-We combine rigorous classroom learning with initiatives that let students apply concepts through hands-on work, including the autonomous hovercraft project in freshman year and capstone courses in junior and senior years; numerous national and international engineering competitions in which the school is consistently successful; and extensive internship opportunities.
+We combine rigorous classroom learning with opportunities for hands-on educational experiences, including the autonomous hovercraft project in freshman year and capstone courses in junior and senior years; participation in numerous national and international engineering competitions in which the school is consistently successful; a vibrant entrepreneurial ecosystem; and extensive internship opportunities.

 We offer students the chance to engage in cutting-edge research, whether in the many labs run by prominent faculty members in state-of-the-art facilities, or with potential employers in nearby federal research labs and corporations.
 Research enables students to dig deeper into their majors or explore new areas of possible interest.